ostapfriend/landing-MyBike/README.md

   ...many other blocks.

-I use many appropriate and modern technology.
+I use a lot of appropriate and modern technologies.
+Used: -html, -css, -EsLint, -BEM,
-Used:
-  -html,
-  -css,
-  -EsLint,
-  -BEM,